aatmiyasilwal/COMP3522-Singapore/hdb/README.md

-Here is the entire README in a single code block, exactly as GitHub will accept it:

 This directory contains the full workflow for analysing HDB resale prices and evaluating whether different towns are “worth the money” after adjusting for structural, accessibility, and amenity features.
 The methodology also incorporates age-cohort preferences (20–29 vs 40–49).

 ---